chatterflow/backend/README.md

 - Python: A popular, versatile high-level programming language.
 - FastAPI: A modern, fast (high-performance), web framework for building APIs with Python 3.8+ based on standard Python type hints.
-- CockroachDB: A cloud-native, distributed SQL database that provides next-level consistency, scalability, and resilience.
+- PostgreSQL: A distributed SQL database that provides next-level consistency, scalability, and resilience.

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.